 Transavia is a great airline to fly.
 They are a daughter company of KLM, the national carrier of Holland.
-Since Transavia is considered a low-cost carrier, expect to pay for extra's like your seat, a checked bag, and your food and drinks during your flight.
+Since Transavia is considered a low-cost carrier, expect to pay for extra's like your seat reservation, a checked bag, and your food and drinks during the flight.

 Transavia flies with modern 737 aircraft in an all-economy configuration.
-If you want to have more legroom, make sure to book a seat on row one or an emergency exit.
+If you want to have more legroom, make sure to book a seat on row one or an emergency exit row.

 The cabin crew on Transavia is outstanding.
 You can tell their training emphasizes on customer service.
 If you're lucky enough to catch our friend Sylke on your Transavia flight, please say hi to her.
 She is the friendliest flight attendant we know!

 Ryanair also flies an all Boeing 737 fleet with Economy seats only.
-Seats infamously tight compared to other airlines.
-It's well worth it to spend some extra money on the exit row seats.
+Seats are infamously tight compared to any other airline.
+If you're familiar with Spirit Airlines in the US, you know what we're talking about.
+It's well worth the extra money to spend on seats with extra legroom, like row one and the exit row seats.

-Also, check very carefully what airport you're flying in and out too with Ryanair since Ryanair takes city names quite liberal.
+Also, check very carefully what airport you're flying into with Ryanair since Ryanair takes city names quite liberal.
 Sometimes it's the main airport in a city.
-Still, more often then not, it's an alternative airport, hours away from the city you intend to travel to.
+Still, more often then not, it's an alternative airport, usually hours away from the city you intend to travel to.

 Ryanair can offer amazingly low fares.
 Still, changes are near zero; you'll find Herman or me any time soon flying Ryanair.

 Why?
-These low prices very quickly become not so little with all the extra fees they charge and transportation costs from these "alternate" airports they often fly into are added to your base fare.
+These low prices very quickly become not so little when all the extra fees they charge and transportation costs from these "alternate" airports are added to your base fare.